gwtproject/gwt-site/src/main/markdown/eco/application.md

 routing and navigation, Nalu supports the browser's back-, forward-, and reload-button by default and without any need to implement anything.

-For more information about domino-history, see: [Nalu at GitHub](https://github.com/NaluKit/nalu)
+For more information about Nalu, see: [Nalu at GitHub](https://github.com/NaluKit/nalu)

 ## Support